knwin/generic/gscript.md

-# How to's in GScript
+# How to's in GScript for AGOL REST API

 ### How to add a function to a menu
 ```